-Ransomware attacks are successful because of the anonymity and simplicity.
-All it takes is one misclick on an email and the threat actors can get into business networks, cause disruption, without anyone the wiser.
-Over night, suddenly, the business is facing potentially millions in losses, lawsuits for identity theft, increases in their cyber insurance; not to mention their reputation.
+Ransomware attacks are successful because of their anonymity and simplicity.
+All it takes is one misclick on an email and the threat actors can get into business networks, and cause disruption, without anyone the wiser.
+Overnight, suddenly, the business is facing potentially millions in losses, lawsuits for identity theft, increase in their cyber insurance; not to mention their reputation.

 What types of businesses and organizations are the most likely to be targeted?

-Many businesses might assume that because they are a smaller organization they do not have to worry too much about cyberattacks and investing in IT solutions; they do not seem large enough to warrant the effort and resources needed to launch such an attack.
+Many businesses might assume that because they are smaller organizations they do not have to worry too much about cyberattacks and investing in IT solutions; they do not seem large enough to warrant the effort and resources needed to launch such an attack.
 Unfortunately, that is inaccurate.